 Keep two goals clearly in mind as you work through the ten steps below.

-You want supplements that work and you want good value for your money.
+You want supplements that are proven to work and you want good value for your money.

 1. Look for Quality Assurance

-There are organizations and seals of quality that can help you find beneficial nutritional supplements.
+There are organizations and seals of quality that can help you find effective health supplements.

-First, look for a product that has been manufactured at a Good Manufacturing Practices (GMP) facility.
+First, look for a product that is made at a Good Manufacturing Practices (GMP) facility.

-This helps assure that these supplements are free from contamination and are accurately labeled.
+This helps assure that these supplements are free from contamination and accurately labeled.

 Labeling discrepancies happen more often than you might think.

-A study of 55 brands of vitamin D supplements found they contained between 9% and 146% of what was listed on the label!
-(2)
+For example, a study of vitamin D supplements found wild deviations with brands tested containing between 9% and 146% of what was listed on the label!

-Next, you want to know that the raw materials of a supplement are of high quality.
+Next, verify that the raw materials from which a supplement is made are of high quality.

-One way of doing that is to confirm that the manufacturer has a Certificate of Analysis (COA) for each ingredient.
+One way of doing this is to confirm that the manufacturer has a Certificate of Analysis (COA) for each ingredient.

-Another good sign is for a product to be certified by a respected third-party quality assurance organization.
+Another sign of a good product is certification by a respected third-party quality assurance organization.

 These organizations verify that a facility complies with good manufacturing practices and takes proper steps to ensure product safety and accurate labeling.

-You can find supplements that meet quality standards here:
+You can find health supplements that meet high quality standards here: